 Work Term 3

 follows the successful completion of Academic Term 5.
-Students should have sufficient academic grounding and work experience to contribute in a positive manner to the management and problem-solving processes needed and practiced in the work environment.
-Students should become better acquainted with their discipline of study, should observe and appreciate the attitudes, responsibilities, and ethics normally expected of business managers and should exercise greater independence and responsibility in their assigned work functions.
+Students should have sufficient academic grounding and work experience to contribute in a positive manner to the management and problem-solving processes needed and practiced in the workplace.
+Students should become better acquainted with their discipline of study, should observe and appreciate the attitudes, responsibilities, and ethics normally expected of business managers and should exercise greater independence and responsibility in their assigned work.

-The Work Report should reflect the growing professional development of the student and, as a minimum requirement, will
+The Communications Component should reflect the growing professional development of the student and, as a minimum requirement, the student will;

-demonstrate an ability to analyse a significant business issue/problem related to the student's experience in the work environment,
+demonstrate an ability to analyse a significant business issue/problem related to the student's experience in the workplace,

-demonstrate a high level of competence in producing a professional report, and
+demonstrate a high level of competence in delivering a professional oral presentation, and

-show a high level of competence in written communication and presentation skills.
+demonstrate a high level of competence in written communications.